rackerlabs/rackspace-how-to/content/cloud-servers/investigating-compromised-servers.md

     S.5….T /bin/login

-#### rpm -qa
+#### rpm -qa command

-You can use the command `rpm -qa` to show recently-installed packages in chronological order.
+You can use the command `rpm -qa` to show recently installed packages in chronological order.
 However, in the case of a root compromise, the rpm database might also be compromised.

-#### lsattr
+#### lsattr command

 If the attacker is able to gain root access and trojan certain binaries, they might make those binaries immutable so that you cannot reinstall clean versions of them.
 Check the following directories: